cfengine/documentation/manuals/enterprise-api/managing-users-and-roles.markdown

     201 Created
     }

-* * * * *

-Next: [Example - Retrieving a User](/manuals/Enterprise-3-0-API#Example-_002d-Retrieving-a-User),
-Previous: [Example - Creating a New User](/manuals/Enterprise-3-0-API#Example-_002d-Creating-a-New-User),
-Up: [Managing Users and Roles](/manuals/Enterprise-3-0-API#Managing-Users-and-Roles)

-#### 1.5.3 Example: Updating an Existing User
+## Example: Updating an Existing User

 Both internal and external users may be updated.
 When updating an external users, the API will essentially annotate metadata for the user, it will never write to LDAP.
 Consequently, passwords may only be updated for internal users.
 Users may only update their own records, as authenticated by their user credentials.

 **Request**